jvujnovic/AetherLife/terms_of_service.md

 - Misuse the App to harm, harass, or violate the rights of others

 ## 4. Intellectual Property
-The App and its content are owned by [Josip Vujnovic] or are used under license.
+The App and its content are owned by [AtresCode Llc.] or are used under license.
 Magic The Gathering content is used under [Wizards of the Coast's Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy) and is not endorsed by Wizards of the Coast.

 ## 5. Disclaimer of Warranties